jzhengwang/PyDevSource/README.md

 # PyDevSource
-This repository are the Python code
+This repository are the Python code test